 What are meeting minutes?

 Meeting minutes are essentially a written record of whatever takes place during a meeting.
-The minutes outline the who, what, where, and when of your meeting, ensuring that everyone leaves on the same page.
+They outline the who, what, where, and when of your meeting, ensuring that everyone leaves on the same page.
 Fun fact: the “minutes” part of this term actually refers to the transitive verb ”minute” — which means “to make notes or a brief summary of” — and not the measure of time.

 Effective meeting minutes should include: